 Informed decision making & interventions – we look at the definition of informed decision making and what your rights are before and during labour.
 We talk through sweeps, formal induction of labour and internal examinations – the what’s and why’s around these – and you are encouraged to further think about this with your partner after the course and personalise your birth preferences accordingly (you receive a 3-part birth preference template in book and electronically).

 - A positive birth takes many guises – for one woman it could be a planned caesarean birth where she felt listened to and her wishes were respected.
 For another it could be a home water birth, and for another it could be having her labour induced and being able to remain mobile throughout, or asking for time to mobilise before the next step of the induction process.
 And so on…

-- One thing that makes for a positive experience is how listened to a woman/couple felt, that they were able to ask questions (and knew what questions to ask), that they knew it was the woman’s choice as to what was or wasn’t done to her body, and they know where and whom they can get more information or a second opinion from, should they need it.
+- One thing that makes for a positive experience is how listened to a woman/couple felt, that they were able to ask questions (and knew what questions to ask).
+To know that it is always the woman’s choice as to what was or is or isn’t done to her body and her baby and to know where and whom they can get more information or a second opinion from, should they need it.